poloey/11_feni_oct_4/readme.md

 }
 ~~~

 Please go with step by step.
 Do at least 2 hours practice at home.
-If we are not understand this we won't understand tommorow class.
+If we are not understand today class, we won't understand tommorow class.
 Which evntually kill our precise time.